 The program's curriculum is reviewed on a regular basis.
-Student input into the review is obtained through confidential surveys conducted at the end of every course.
-Surveys are also conducted with graduates, employers, and the Advisory Board.
+Student input into the review is obtained through confidential surveys conducted at the end of each quarter.
+Surveys are also conducted with graduates and employers.

 E. Program Overview, Courses and Disclosures